BoringLily/xv6-docker-compile/README.md

 ## STEP 4

-Navigate to the toolbar at the top your screen and click on *Terminal -> New Terminal*
+In VScode navigate to the toolbar at the top of your screen and click on *Terminal -> New Terminal*

+This will open a terminal tab at the bottom of the screen in VScode.